Power-Lab/power-transformation-lab-site/opportunities.md

 **We will be hiring soon for a staff research associate to join a project aligning China's market reforms with carbon neutrality**.
 Please check back and/or send an inquiry for more information.

 ## Undergraduate
-**We are hiring two undergraduate research assistants for work on Vietnam and the geodata package**.
-Please see the [job announcements]({% post_url 2024-08-20-job-researcher-vietnam-power-grid-geodata %}) for more information.
+**We are not currently hiring for undergraduate research assistants**.
+Please check back and/or send an inquiry for more information.

 ## PhD and MS
 If you are a prospective PhD student, please include in your inquiry (**{{ site.author.email }}**):